MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 1. For the DNSNAME and NEWSTORAGEACCOUNTNAME, you will have to pick a unique name for the internet, but you will get notified if the names are not unique as you move through the Parameters blade.
 What a lot of people find convenient is name the DNSNAME and name the NEWSTORAGEACCOUNTNAME the DNS name with "storage" appended.
 Fill in these two values.

-1. With the ADMINUSERNAME and ADMINPASSWORD, pick appropriate values you will remember as you will need them in [Exercise5](#Exercise5).
+1. With the ADMINUSERNAME and ADMINPASSWORD, pick appropriate values you will remember as you will need them in [Exercise 5](#Exercise5).

 1. For VMSIZE, the default of 2 is sufficient for this lab.
-This number corresponds to the number of nodes you want in the cluster, plus one for the master node.
+This number corresponds to the number of virtual machine nodes you want in the cluster.
+This count is for the worker nodes and there will be an additional machine for the master node.

 1. For LOCATION, type in the location string you picked for the resource group from [Exercise 1](#Exercise1).